-On promotion to sergeant in 1996 BJ moved to Tottenham Division.
-Firstly leading a uniform team and then specialising as neighborhood team sergeant for Tottenham High Road and the Broadwater Farm Estate.
+On promotion to sergeant in 1996, BJ moved to Tottenham Division, firstly leading a uniform team and then specialising as neighbourhood team sergeant for Tottenham High Road and the Broadwater Farm Estate.
 Through this period he gained an important understanding of the critical role of community policing, both in building community confidence as well as fighting crime.

-In 1999 BJ returned to the TSG at Finchley and for the next 4 years would serve across a range of duties leading uniform and crime operations as well as being involved in significant and varied public order duties.
-Within this period he was promoted to Inspector and ran one of the TSG units finishing up as the acting chief Inspector.
+In 1999 BJ returned to the TSG at Finchley and, for the next four years, served across a range of duties, leading uniform and crime operations as well as being involved in significant and varied public order duties.
+Within this period he was promoted to inspector and ran one of the TSG units, finishing up as the acting chief inspector.

-Leaving Lewisham BJ moved to Chief Superintendent in charge of the Met’s three command and control centres bringing about significant change and consolidation of new operating systems.
-He continued as a public order commander at events such as Notting Hill Carnival and within this lead the MPS wide review into stop and search.
+Leaving Lewisham, BJ moved to become chief superintendent in charge of the Met’s three command and control centres, bringing about significant change and consolidation of new operating systems.
+He continued as a public order commander at events such as Notting Hill Carnival and, within this, led the MPS-wide review into stop and search.

-In the summer of 2012 BJ worked as one of the Silver commanders for the London Olympics and from there was seconded to the MPS One Met Model change team.
-In this role and working to the Deputy Assistant Commissioner in Specialist Crime and Operations where he led the development and change of Pan London Policing operations and Specialist Crime.
+In the summer of 2012, BJ worked as one of the Silver commanders for the London Olympics and, from there, was seconded to the MPS One Met Model change team.
+In this role, working to the Deputy Assistant Commissioner in Specialist Crime and Operations, he led the development and change of Pan London Policing operations and Specialist Crime.

-In 2013 he was appointed the Borough Commander for Camden in North London leading the policing of one of London’s busiest areas with significant night time economy and also a very diverse community.
-Within this role he supported the implementation of the first Safer Neighbourhood Board and the increase of volunteer policing cadets from a handful to over 100 young people.
+In 2013, he was appointed the Borough Commander for Camden in North London, leading the policing of one of London’s busiest areas with a significant night-time economy and also a very diverse community.
+Within this role he supported the implementation of the first Safer Neighbourhood Board and the increase of Volunteer Policing Cadets from a handful to over 100 young people.

-BJ completed the Strategic Command Course in 2014 and in October 2014 was promoted to Area Commander for North London.
-In June 2015 he was given the portfolio of Met Operations with responsibility for public order and operations policing across London.
+BJ completed the Strategic Command Course in 2014 and, in October 2014, was promoted to Area Commander for North London.
+In June 2015 he was given responsibility for public order and operations policing across London.

-Throughout his senior career BJ has led some high profile and sensitive operations including Gold Commander for state visits, large scale public disorder and ceremonial events.
-He has an extensive operational background in both central and borough based roles.
-He maintains his role as Public Order Gold, Strategic Firearms and CT Commander.
+Throughout his senior career, BJ has led some high-profile and sensitive operations, including Gold Commander for State visits, large-scale public disorder and ceremonial events.
+He maintains his role as Public Order Gold, Strategic Firearms and Counter Terrorism Commander.